jthingelstad/thingles.github.io/_posts/2005/2005-08-06-uptown-art-fair-conclusion.md

 ![]({{ site.url }}{% link /assets/posts/2005/o_dog-painting.jpg %})

-Tammy and I returned to the [Uptown Art Fair](http://www.uptownminneapolis.com/art-fair/) after having [previewed yesterday](/thingelstad/uptown-art-fair-preview).
+Tammy and I returned to the [Uptown Art Fair](http://www.uptownminneapolis.com/art-fair/) after having [previewed yesterday]{% link _posts/2005/2005-08-05-uptown-art-fair-preview.md %}.
 We brought Mazie with us this time, so we went early to avoid the heat.
 It was another great day and the crowd was immense even at 10am.

 We took a walk through the area we like the most and saw some more artists that we really liked.
 Tammy also found a [custom purse by Laura Maclay](http://www.pursesnatcher.com/) that she really liked and decided to get.